 Baseline forecasts for materials, contracts and other expenses are based on current estimates of Service Plan requirements plus indexation.
-The endorsed position includes adjustments to levels of service that will initially be reflected as a specific cost savings line in the estimates.
+The scenarios include differing levels of service adjustment that will initially be reflected as a specific cost savings line in the estimates.
 As projects are specified for implementation they will be reflected as adjustment to materials and contracts and/or employee cost adjustments.
 It is usual to initially factor in project savings or new projects as Materials and Contracts until final resourcing is specified.